- Cardboard box (size determines finished monster) approximately 8" x 8" x 15" wide for 33" Zippy

 6. Allow everything to dry.
 In sunny, breezy weather one day outside is usually enough time.

-7. The nature of papier mache is an uneven surface.
+7. The nature of paper mache is an uneven surface.
 However, a piece is much easier to paint and decorate if the final (fourth) layer is a covering of paper towel strips.
 Apply it after the first drying using the paste-dipping method as before.
 Below, Zippy covered in newspaper only, and then with the final layer of paper towel strips.
 The last layer is optional, but I recommend it.

 8. Paint the monster with acrylics for best results.
 At 33" tall, this guy used an entire 4 oz. tube of paint.
 If you are working with children, you may sub tempera, but the surface will be dull.
 In that case, spray the entire monster with a matte or glossy clear finish after the paint dries, but before decoration is applied (optional).